marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 	* Currently HTML5 video elements and embedded YouTube videos are supported.

 = Upcoming Technical Features =
-* Support for Vimeo videos in video sitemaps.
 * Support for HTML5 picture elements in image sitemaps.
 * Automatic daily creation of sitemaps.